-Policies and procedures designed to address this risk include various measures contained within the Branch's Capital Management Strategy (CMS).
+Investments are held by the Company.
+The Company has relevant policies and procedures designed to address this risk include various measures contained within the Company's Capital Management Strategy (CMS).

 (d) Credit risk

 Credit risk is the risk of financial loss to the Branch if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Branch's premium receivables from brokers or policy holders, reinsurance receivables from reinsurers and investments.